Would you dump your dog if he was gay?

 - Committed same sex relationships have been noted in many species of birds.
 Male penguins in particular have been known to not only engage in homosexual sex, but to adopt orphaned eggs and raise chicks together.

 - The bonobo appears to be bisexual as a species.
-These great apes, which along with the chimp are the closest relatives to humans, will use any excuse to have sex or masturbate.
+These great apes, which along with the chimp are the closest relatives to humans, will use any excuse to have sex.
 Female-on-female sex is particularly common.

 These examples shouldn’t lead anyone to the conclusion that there are gay members of every species.
 However, they do suggest that being gay or bi isn’t just a human phenomenon.